peadams/IA-Concept-Maps/README.md

 ## Project Summary:

 ## Supplementary Materials:
-See [Ideological Awareness Activities](https://github.com/aeb0084/Ideological-Awareness-Activities) for more information about the curriculum used in this study
+See [Ideological Awareness Activities](https://github.com/aeb0084/Ideological-Awareness-Activities) for the full activities and annotated lectures associated with this study.